tyage/video-player/README.md

 ## Usage

-1. set the path to vlc in settings
+1. Set the path to vlc in settings
 2. `Video Player: Play` or `Ctrl-Alt-P` to start
-3. select a video files
+3. Select video files
 4. `Video Player: Stop` or `Ctrl-Alt-S` to stop

 ## Requirements

-- [vlc](http://www.videolan.org/vlc/) (when the codecs is unsupported by chromium)
+- [vlc](http://www.videolan.org/vlc/) (Vlc is used when the codecs are unsupported by chromium)

 ### Codecs supported by chromium